asuc-octo/berkeleytime/frontend/public/assets/positions.md

 ________________________________________________________________________________________

 ### Backend Engineer
-**Teams:** Berkeleytime, Berkeley Mobile, Beehive, API Team
+**Teams:** Stanfurdtime, Stanfurd Mobile, Beehive, API Team

-Berkeleytime: Our engineers design, implement, and iterate on our product Django core backend API service and learn to use industry standard tools and practices.
+Stanfurdtime: Our engineers design, implement, and iterate on our product Django core backend API service and learn to use industry standard tools and practices.
 We prefer experience in technologies like git, MongoDB, REST APIs / HTTP, Django, and PostgreSQL.

-Berkeley Mobile: Berkeley Mobile's backend team develops and maintains the backend of our mobile app.
+Stanfurd Mobile: Stanfurd Mobile's backend team develops and maintains the backend of our mobile app.
 We are at the forefront of creating new features and support for the app.
 We work with cloud technologies and primarily develop in Python.

 Beehive: Beehive was built with Rails4 and our backend engineers are developing new features including improvements to infrastructure, notifications, data monitoring and analytics.
 We prefer experience with Ruby on Rails.